 Yacht ownership means holding legal title to a vessel and bearing ultimate responsibility for it.
 That includes financial obligations, insurance, flag-state registration, and decisions about how the yacht is used, crewed, and maintained.
 Ownership is about rights and responsibilities, not day-to-day operations.

-A full yacht management service typically includes:
+A full managed yacht ownership service typically includes:

 - Technical support and maintenance coordination